-The Indiana Quality Assurance Standards provide new homebuyers and remodeling customers a way to measure their builder and the project against an industry approved set of standards.
+The Quality Assurance Builder Standards provide new homebuyers and remodeling homeowners a way to measure the quality of the project against an industry approved set of standards.

-These Standards create a series of performance standards builders and customers can use to communicate and understand each other’s expectations regarding building/remodeling projects.
-The Standards address the most prevalent issues that arise between the builder and the customer before the project, during the project, and most importantly, after the project is completed.
-All too often it is the unrealized or undiscovered expectations that create the majority of problems encountered in the building/remodeling process.
-The Standards will help eliminate these problems before the project even begins.
+These standards create a series of performance standards that the builders and the homeowners can use to communicate and understand each other’s expectations regarding the building or remodeling project.
+The standards address the most prevalent issues that arise between the builder and the customer before the project, during the project, and, most importantly, after the project is completed.
+All too often it is the undefined expectations that create the majority of the problems encountered in the building and remodeling processes.
+The standards will help eliminate problems before the project even begins.

-Yet, disputes will inevitably arise that cannot be settled between the two parties using the Standards.
-With that in mind, the Standards also includes a mediation/binding arbitration mechanism to provide another vehicle to dispute resolution outside the costly and time-consuming court process.
+If disputes arise, that cannot be settled between the two parties using the standards, the program includes a mediation/binding arbitration mechanism to provide another vehicle to dispute resolution outside the costly and time-consuming court process.